-We intend to apply to list the ADSs on the NASDAQ Global Market under the symbol "MTLS."
+The ADSs have been approved for listing on the NASDAO Global Select Market under the symbol "MTLS."

 Prior to this offering, there has been no established trading market for the ADSs.
 The initial public offering price for the ADSs offered by this prospectus was negotiated by the underwriters and us.
 The factors considered in determining the initial public offering price include the history of and the prospects for the industry in which we compete, our past and present operations, our historical results of operations, our prospects for future earnings, the recent market prices of securities of generally comparable companies and the general condition of the securities markets at the time of the offering and other relevant factors.
 There can be no assurance that the initial public offering price of the ADSs will correspond to the price at which the ADSs will trade in the public market subsequent to this offering or that an active public market for the ADSs will develop and continue after this offering.